 Why I Prefer Motiva Implants for Breast Surgery

 Dr Craig Rubinstein is one of Australia’s most respected, Melbourne Specialist Plastic Surgeons.
 He has over 20 years of experience in aesthetic breast surgery including Breast lift, Augmentation and Reductions.
 He has used a range of the best breast implants during his career, his current implant of choice is the Motiva Breast implant.

 Using top quality, reputable breast implant brands is vital to not only achieve and maintain your desired result but to also minimise any risks.
-Dr Rubinstein and his team use only quality manufacture breast implants that meet with Australia’s high regulatory standards.
+Dr Rubinstein and his team use only quality manufactured breast implants that meet Australia’s high regulatory standards.

 Furthermore, Breast implants are classified as a type of prosthesis and as such are monitored by medical device approval organisations.
 So, when it comes to breast implants what kind does an experienced plastic surgeon like to use?
 Motiva!

 Motiva was approved for Australian use in 2016.
 And, it quickly became the prosthesis of choice for many surgeons performing Breast Implant procedures.